A New Year…

 I’m a big fan of choosing a word or theme for the year.

 This year I have chosen “Think Ahead” as my theme.
-I want work on being more prepared instead of dealing with things as they come.
+I want to work on being more prepared instead of dealing with things as they come.
 This is a tall order for a consummate procrastinator!
-It’s a concept that I started working on this past year and it served me well when I suddenly had to go to Chicago when my father had his stroke the weekend before Thanksgiving.
+It’s a concept that I started working on this past year and it served me well when I suddenly had to go to Chicago to be with my father who had a stroke the weekend before Thanksgiving.

 I had already started preparing for Thanksgiving a week ahead of time.
-I had some food prepared and in the freezer ready to go.
+I had some prepared food in the freezer.
 The house was tidy.
 I had caught up with paperwork a few days before and only had to pay a couple of bills before I left.
 Clothes were clean and ready to pack.
 It was a rare snippet of being on top of my game domestically.
-It was a true blessing because my family was able to celebrate a smaller Thanksgiving without me and not have to start from scratch.
-It made me feel good and relieved so much stress. *
+It was a true blessing because my family was able to celebrate a smaller Thanksgiving without me and did not have to start from scratch.
+It made me feel good and relieved so much stress.*

 So how might this theme this play out in other parts of my life?
 I have have a few ideas…

 In my art life, when I get into an exhibition, I could pack everything up way ahead of time so I’m prepared for drop-off and not running around the day of drop-off pulling everything together.
 I could enter shows a few weeks before the deadline instead of on the deadline day as is my usual method.
 I could update my resume with each new exhibit so it’s ready to go at any time.
 I could review my website on a weekly or monthly basis and update information as needed.

 In my work and volunteer life, I could make notes and organize my files as soon as a project is finished.
 That way, if I have to go back to it again, I won’t have to try and remember important details.
 If it is a project or reoccurring event that I will do again, I will look ahead to my future self and think about what might make her happy.
 Perhaps I could do a little bit of preliminary work ahead of time so it is easier to relaunch the project in the future.